If Only (2004 film): Plot

-He chases around London until he locates Samantha, and convinces her to temporarily leave the city.
+Ian chases around London until he locates Samantha, and convinces her to temporarily leave the city.
 At her choice, they take the train to Ian's home town, and climb his favorite hill.
 A sudden shower sends them into an isolated hut.
 There, he asks her how she would spend her last day if she only had one left.
 She replies that she would spend it with him.
-He declares his devotion to her, and they make love before the fire.
-Back in town they have drinks at his late father's favorite hangout.
-He describes his father, previously an idol to his son before he (and the rest of the town) lost his job when a factory closed, causing the father to become an alcoholic.
+He declares his devotion to her, and they make love infront the fire.

+Returning to the village, the couple have drinks at his late father's favorite hangout.
+Ian describes his father, whom Ian idolized before the hometown's primary employer closed its factory, putting Ian's father, and the rest of the town, out of work.
+Ian's father never found another job, and subsequently, became an alcoholic.

 The two return to London and Ian takes Samantha on the London Eye as another surprise.
-They return to their apartment and Ian surreptitiously removes a folded-up song from her notebook and takes it to a copy shop while Samantha travels to her concert with her violin.
+Back in their apartment, Ian surreptitiously removes a folded-up song from Samantha's notebook, and takes it to a printing shop while Samantha goes to her graduation concert with her violin.
 Before the show begins Ian gives the photocopied pages to an organizer.
 After the performance in which Samantha is a violinist, the organiser announces Samantha's name as the next performer.
 A nervous Samantha proceeds onto the stage as the orchestra begins to play the song printed on Ian's photocopied sheets.
 She sings the song she wrote for Ian in her notebook and the crowd burst into applause at her performance.

-Instead of going to Tantra, the restaurant that Ian had made reservations for, they eat at a more intimate restaurant of Samantha's choice, which Ian also enjoys.
-Ian gifts her a bracelet with meaningful charms.
-They have a nice time.
-After the dinner, as they are standing outside of Tantra, where they had eaten in his "dream", Ian tells Samantha why he loves her.
-As the taxi pulls over and Samantha gets in, she asks him again whether he is getting in or not.
+Instead of going to Tantra, the restaurant at which Ian previously made reservations, they eat at a more intimate restaurant of Samantha's choice.
+Ian gives her a charm bracelet with meaningful charms.
+After dinner, Ian tells Samantha why he loves her.
+As a taxi pulls over and Samantha gets in, she asks him again whether he is getting in or not.
 This time Ian gets in and sees that the cab driver is the same as before.
 As the clock strikes 11, the taxi (again) meets with a sideways collision.

 The hospital scene is repeated, where Samantha's friend runs to console the survivor of the crash.
 This time, however, Samantha was hurt but survived, while Ian is the victim.